thejerrod/fetch/README.md

 # The BIG-IP REST Data Fetcher

-This script fetches data from BIG-IP Classic REST endpoints based on IP addresses or network ranges.
-It saves the fetched data to YAML files for further analysis.
+This script fetches data from BIG-IP Classic and NEXT REST endpoints based on IP addresses or network ranges.
+It saves the fetched data to YAML files or displays the fetched data in a human-readable format.

 ## Features

 - Fetch data from BIG-IP REST endpoints using single IPs, ranges in CIDR notation, or from a list of IPs in a file.
+- Display the responses in a human-readable format by default.
-- Saves the responses in YAML format for easy reading and further processing.
+- Optionally, save the responses in YAML format for easy reading and further processing.
 - Supports concurrent fetching with multiple threads to speed up the data retrieval process.
 - Configurable timeout for API requests.
 - Automatically displays help information if no arguments are provided.